 When it comes to money, many of us were taught that we shouldn’t worry about money, want money, or think about money because money is evil.
 I want to challenge you to realize that money itself isn’t evil, money is a tool.
 Putting money first, getting it at all costs, sacrificing who you are for money, that is evil.
 In business, money is a tool.
 That tool is given to you in exchange for the goods/services you provide.
 You then use that same tool to pay for your personal and business expenses, care for your family, etc. It is a tool and it is a part of our economy and our way of life.
 You have to change your mindset around money and see it for the tool that it is so you can use it in your business.

-Second is the fear of failure.
-The worry that if you try to create this business, run this ad, present yourself as the expert then the people that “know you” will judge or question your capacity.
+The second is the fear of failure.
+The worry is that if you try to create this business, run this ad, present yourself as the expert then the people that “know you” will judge or question your capacity.
 They will see you as a failure before you even start.
-In those instances, I tell my clients to imagine the worst case scenario.
+In those instances, I tell my clients to imagine the worst-case scenario.
 When we do that, we realize that whatever we come up with is actually not that bad, and we can deal with it, work with it, and move past it.

 Furthermore, when it comes to failure, we have to accept that business failure and school failure are two separate situations, as we have discussed in the past.
 Business failures help us find the answer we wouldn’t have found otherwise while school failures were typically the result of our focused efforts to learn, memorize, and regurgitate facts.
 The fear you learned in school cannot be the same fear you experience in business when it comes to failure.